Skip to content Skip to footer

 Language

-The official language of New Delhi is Hindi, but English is widely spoken and understood, especially in tourist areas and among the educated population.
+The official language of New Delhi is Hindi, but English is widely spoken, especially in tourist areas and by professionals.
+Other commonly spoken languages in the city include Punjabi, Urdu, and Bengali.

 Cost Of Living